 9. Use a VPN

 A VPN, or virtual private network, will route your online traffic through a secure tunnel.
 In addition to providing protection, downloading a VPN for online shopping can also potentially save you money.
-As it turns out, prices on online stores and services can vary across locations.
+For example, prices on online stores and services can vary across locations.
+This is especially true on holidays like Black Friday and Cyber Monday.

 10. Check if retailers accept credit cards